mikeizbicki/american-shit/README.md

 * A 13 year old Yemeni boy says on TV:

-    > A lot of the kids in this area wake up from sleeping because of nightmares from them and some now have mental problems.
+    > A lot of the kids in this area wake up from sleeping because of nightmares from [the drones] and some now have mental problems.
     > They turned our area into hell and continuous horror, day and night, we even dream of them in our sleep.

-    Two months later, he is killed in a drone attack.
+    Two months later, the boy is killed in a drone attack.
     Source: [The Guardian](http://www.theguardian.com/world/2015/feb/10/drones-dream-yemeni-teenager-mohammed-tuaiman-death-cia-strike?CMP=share_btn_tw)

 * [video](https://www.youtube.com/watch?v=JzYbY1PmscM) Obama tells jokes about drone strikes.